 The Bottom Line

 The math is simple: divide by 12.
+The remainder is inches.
 The quotient is feet.
-The remainder is inches.
 Everything else—decimals, fractions, anchor points, the divide-by-4-then-3 trick—is just scaffolding to get you to that answer fast, without errors, while standing on a jobsite with a pencil behind your ear and a deadline breathing down your neck.

 Measure twice.
-But cut once.
-Convert once.
+Cut once.
+Consider this: convert once.
 That’s how you build it right.